Organ repertoire: Germany

 In Germany and Austria, baroque organ music utilized increasing amounts of counterpoint.
 Organ music in the baroque can be divided into works based on Lutheran chorales (e.g. chorale preludes and chorale fantasias) and those not (e.g. toccatas, fantasias and free preludes).
 There are marked stylistic differences between the composers of North, South and Central Germany such that further generalisation is inaccurate.
 The North German Praeludium (an important form consisting of alternating sections of free material written in the largely misunderstood stylus phantasticus and fugal material) reached its zenith in Dieterich Buxtehude, informed by Matthias Weckmann and Heinrich Scheidemann (influenced most strongly by Jan Peeterszoon Sweelinck and by the Italian school transported to North Germany by Heinrich Schütz and Samuel Scheidt).
 Georg Böhm remained firmly representative of the South German School, though Johann Pachelbel's influence as a teacher extended across North, South and Central Germany.
 Baroque organ music arguably reached its height in the works of Johann Sebastian Bach.
 Many of Bach's earlier free works are heavily influenced by Buxtehude's style, but much more importantly, Bach developed a style essentially separate from the predominant styles of North, South and Central Germany.
 The majority of his free works consisted of two parts: a prelude, toccata or fantasia, and a fugue.
 Bach also wrote a large number of chorale preludes.

 Classical era

 The great composers of the classical era wrote sparingly if at all for the organ: Haydn wrote for clockwork organs, and wrote several concerti for organ and orchestra.
 Beethoven and Mozart wrote only a handful of works.
-Brixli and Wagenseil also wrote organ concerti.
+František Brixi and Georg Christoph Wagenseil also wrote organ concerti.
 All works are restricted to a single manual.

 English composers John Stanley and William Boyce wrote a number of important works at this time but should be considered composers of the baroque, not classical era.